2017 Massachusetts MotherBaby Summit: EatLocal

 Her research primarily focuses on examining genetic and epigenetic predictors of NAS outcomes, including how maternal stress could impact NAS outcomes through epigenetic modifications.
 Her other primary research interests include breastfeeding in the setting of maternal substance use disorders and use of non-pharmacologic care to improve NAS outcomes.
 She is currently a co-chair of the Massachusetts neoQIC NAS Quality Improvement Collaborative, and the Principal Investigator of a MA Health Policy Commission NAS Investment Grant.

-Registration is now open.
-If you have questions please contact email@example.com
+The Summit is over!
+If you have questions please contact firstname.lastname@example.org

-Thanks to the generous support of the W.K.Kellogg Foundation, there is no charge for admission.
+Thanks to the generous support of the W.K.Kellogg Foundation, there was no charge for admission.